-We provide clean, undamaged OSHA approved face coverings and ensure they are properly worn by employees over the nose and mouth when indoors, and when outdoors and less than six feet away from another person, including non-employees, and where required by orders from the California Department of Public Health (CDPH) or local health department.
+We provide clean, undamaged OSHA approved face coverings and ensure they are properly worn by employees over the nose and mouth when indoors, and when six feet away from another person, including non-employees, and where required by orders from the California Department of Public Health (CDPH) or local health department.
 Face masks are provided at the front door and must be disposed of daily at a minimum.

 The following are exceptions to the use of face coverings in our workplace:

 - When an employee is alone in a class/office, with no one else

 - When an employee is outdoors

 - While eating and drinking at the workplace